 Search for Funding Opportunities

-Creighton University currently subscribes to the Community of Science Funding Opportunities database.
-This is a comprehensive database that includes funding opportunities for all disciplines, not just the sciences, and it can be accessed from any computer on campus.
+Creighton University now subscribes to the Grant Forward funding opportunities database.
+This is a comprehensive database that includes funding opportunities for all disciplines, and can be accessed from any computer on campus.

 The Foundation Center database contains records for all known active foundations in the United States.
 Most of the larger foundations list previous grant award recipients by title and award.
-To request a funding search, please contact Beth Herr at 402-280-5769 in Sponsored Programs Administration.
+To request a funding search, please contact Barb Bittner at 402-280-3209 in Sponsored Programs Administration.

 ScanGrants is a public service listing of grants and other funding types to support health research, programs, and scholarship.